JackKelly/nanode_rf_utils/README.md

 * That's it!

 ### Eclipse
-* Set this up as an "AVR Cross Target Static Library" as per [these instructions](http://horrorcoding.altervista.org/arduino-development-with-eclipse-a-step-by-step-tutorial-to-the-basic-setup/)
+* Set this up as an "AVR Cross Target Static Library" as per the "ArduinoCore" section in [these instructions](http://horrorcoding.altervista.org/arduino-development-with-eclipse-a-step-by-step-tutorial-to-the-basic-setup/)